NM-TAFE/dip-programming-prj-advanced-gui-architect/journals/journal_alex.md

 ### Notes:
 Discussed the user stories
 As a blind person, I would like;
-- to know the progress of video pre-processing
+- I want to know the progress of any loading.
-- I often get weird special character read out when I watch coding video (that are not used in any programming languages)
+- I often get weird special character read out when I watch coding video (that are not used in any programming languages).
+I want them filtered out.
+- It is frustrating to use a complicated application.
+I want a simple application with minimal interactions.
 - To be added...(refer to [persona.md](../design/persona.md))

+Took time to read through the project.
+Our team discussed and came up with how we can contribute to the user interaction.
+We decided that we will pre-process the video rather than to capture the code everytime.

+Taehyun(Alex) -> Add auditory feedback for pre-processing progress.
+Kok Wei -> Work on the pre-processing and extracting codes from the video.
+Jayden -> Add regex function to filter out special characters that is not related to programming languages.
+Vinh -> Noticed that code uses os.path.
+Change it to Pathlib for cross-platform compatibility.
+Alicia -> Team leader, will manage tasks and review them.

 # Week 16